waneck/openjail/README.md

 * The application is contained inside a read-only root directory with `chroot`.
 * A mount namespace is leveraged to provide writable /tmp, /dev/tmp and home directories as in-memory (tmpfs) filesystems.
-Since these mounts are private, any number of Playpen instances can share the same root.
+Since these mounts are private, any number of Openjail instances can share the same root.
 * The memory of all contained processes is limited via the scope unit's memory control group.
 The memory control group will include usage of the private tmpfs mounts towards the total.